Installing, accessing, and deleting OpenShift Dedicated clusters

 - Select the checkbox to acknowledge that you have read and completed all of the prerequisites.

-- If you selected Service account as the Authentication type, provide your GCP service account private key in JSON format.
+- Provide your GCP service account private key in JSON format.
 You can either click Browse to locate and attach a JSON file or add the details in the Service account JSON field.

 - Click Next to validate your cloud provider account and go to the Cluster details page.